nicoleSosa/nicoleSosa.github.io/_portfolio/portfolio-3.md

 ## Why:

-As an avid user and enthusiast of Notion, I could have easily created a new page within that platform.
+As an avid book reader and enthusiast of Notion, I could have easily created a new page within that platform.
 However, I recognized the need for a distinct and dedicated space, separate from my work organization, where I could freely immerse myself in the world of books without any distractions.
 This led me to create a one-stop place where I can build a curated reading list, keeping track of titles I intend to explore.

 ## Project Links: